Initial Author of this Specification was Ian Hickson, Google Inc., with the following copyright statement:

 browser.In order to verify assertions, the IdP domain name and protocol are

-taken from the domain
+taken from the domain and protocol fields of

 the identity assertion.